yinchanted/gpi-v3-sandbox-design/README.md

 :x: from
 :x: instruction_identification
 :x: confirmed_amount
-* update_payment_scenario (return error if not one of the accepted ENUM)
+- [ ] update_payment_scenario (return error if not one of the accepted ENUM)
-* uetr (can only be from the list of acceptable UETRs)
+- [ ] uetr (can only be from the list of acceptable UETRs)
-* payment_status->transaction_status (return response body needs to match)
+- [ ] payment_status->transaction_status (return response body needs to match)

 :question: What's the meaning of this attribute: "return"?

-> request:
+> Scenario 1 - ACCC

-Only if uetr in the request is "97ed4827-7b6f-4491-a06f-b548d5a7512d"
+Only if uetr in the request is "6c475b07-1487-46b0-839e-5b6a810e19bc"

 ```json
 {